Mortgages

 Once your mortgage has commenced, you’ll usually make your repayments on the same day each month.
 As mentioned earlier, your lender may allow you to make higher payments to reduce your balance more quickly.

-Taxes and tax relief on mortgages in Germany
+Taxes and tax relief on German mortgages in 2025

 Interest on German mortgages for owner-occupied properties is not tax-deductible.
 However, if you rent out a property in Germany, expenses for generating rental income can be offset on your tax bill.